Bentonite Clay for Pond Sealing

 Test before you apply bentonite clay to your pond

 We recommend that you test application rates with your particular soils by treating a small area at the anticipated bentonite clay application rate.
 Drive a 12" or larger diameter smooth wall pipe at least 8" into the soil column.
 Manually compact the soil-bentonite mix within the pipe and fill with 18" or more of water.
 Measure the rate of decline in the pipe and adjust application rate for your soils as needed.
-45 lb pails of sodium bentonite are available for testing application rates or treating small areas.
+45 lb bags of sodium bentonite are available for testing application rates or treating small areas.

 Another simple bentonite sealing test can be completed using a 5 gallon bucket.